Lymphedema (PDQ®): Supportive care - Patient Information [NCI]Skip to the navigation

 The spleen, thymus, tonsils, and bone marrow are also part of the lymph system but do not play a direct part in lymphedema.

-Anatomy of the lymph system, showing the lymph vessels and lymph organs including lymph nodes, tonsils, thymus, spleen, and bone marrow.
+Anatomy of the lymph system showing the lymph vessels and lymph organs, including the lymph nodes, tonsils, thymus, spleen, and bone marrow.
 Lymph (clear fluid) and lymphocytes travel through the lymph vessels and into the lymph nodes where the lymphocytes destroy harmful substances.
 The lymph enters the blood through a large vein near the heart.

 Lymphedema occurs when lymph is not able to flow through the body the way that it should.

 When the lymph system is working as it should, lymph flows through the body and is returned to the bloodstream.

 - Fluid and plasma leak out of the capillaries (smallest blood vessels) and flow around body tissues so the cells can take up nutrients and oxygen.

 - Some of this fluid goes back into the bloodstream.
 The rest of the fluid enters the lymph system through tiny lymph vessels.
 These lymph vessels pick up the lymph and move it toward the heart.
 The lymph is slowly moved through larger and larger lymph vessels and passes through lymph nodes where waste is filtered from the lymph.

 - The lymph keeps moving through the lymph system and collects near the neck, then flows into one of two large ducts: